Top 10 Best Christian Allegory Books For Your Next Adventure

 Christian Allegory Books for Young Readers

-These Christian Allegory books can be started early (3-4 years old), as the adventure will captivate the kids, and they may even ask questions, internalizing Truth.
+These books can be started early (3-4 years old), as the adventure will captivate the kids, and they may even ask questions, internalizing the Truth.
 Then, as they get bigger (5-8 years), they’ll understand more, and get to apply what they’re learning.

-The Progress of the Pilgrim Mouse / The Evergreen Wood (an adaptation of the Pilgrim’s Progress) is one of the best Christian allegory books I can remember reading as a kid.
-Journeying with Christopher along (and sometimes wandering from) the narrow path to the Evergreen Wood, there are so many “life and walk” Christian allegories.
+The Progress of the Pilgrim Mouse / The Evergreen Wood (an adaptation of The Pilgrim’s Progress) is one of the best stories I can remember reading as a kid.
+Journeying with Christopher along (and sometimes wandering from) the narrow path to the Evergreen Wood, there is so much symbolism that applies to our Christian walk even today.

 John Bunyan did an awesome job (and Alan and Linda Parry’s adaptation for kids, is Spectacular).
 Kids like animal stories.
 And sometimes, it’s easier to grasp truth that way.
+Even as an adult.
 I know, I know, I’ve said that before!

 The Song of The King Quote